evgeniiabdalov/XSolla_summer/README.md

 + POST: localhost:9090/services/Item

-       creates an item with a certain attributes
+       creates an item with a certain attributes, xml example is in file 'item_example.xml'

 + PUT: localhost:9090/services/Item/ID/{ID}